-HSHS St. Mary’s recognizes National Breastfeeding Month in August, and the benefits of breastfeeding.
+HSHS St. Francis Hospital recognizes National Breastfeeding Month in August, and the benefits of breastfeeding.
 A mother’s milk provides a newborn with vital antibodies and an immunity boost as the infant grows.

 - Breast milk fights disease.
 The cells, hormones, and antibodies in breast milk protect babies from illness such as ear infections, asthma, type 1 diabetes and gastrointestinal infections, among others.